Mobioos/Forge-BankWeb/README.md

 # Execution

-To launch the application, you will need two terminals in order to start the frontend and the backend.
+To launch the application, you will need two terminals to start the front and backend.
 - Start the frontend:
   1. Go to the `frontend` folder: `cd frontend`
   2. Install the dependencies and start the local web server: `npm i && npm start`